seL4/docs/projects/sel4-tutorials/debugging-guide.md

 ```

 Note that some output has appeared in the other terminal window running
-Qemu as it has partially executed.
+QEMU as it has partially executed.
 It may be surprising to see that some
 printing somehow happened without our breakpoint triggering.
 The reason
 for this is that output we're seeing is from the ELF loader that runs
 prior to the kernel.
 GDB does not know the address of its print function